Merge and cross tables in Excel automatically without complex formulas

 Advantages: Very simple for quick and basic merges.

 Limitations: Only searches to the right, does not easily support multiple criteria, and breaks if columns are inserted or moved.
+It is fragile and error-prone.

 🚀